Jch006/cse15l-lab-reports/Lab Report 1.md

 [user@sahara ~/lecture1]$ cd
 [user@sahara ~]$ cd
 ```
-When using cd without an argument, if there is a working directory, it is changed back to default directory, and if the current directory is default, the command does nothing.
+When using cd without an argument, if there is a working directory, it is changed back to the home directory, and if the current directory is already the home directory, the command still takes you to the home directory, but there is no change in the working directory since you are already in the home directory.

 **Directory as argument**
 ```